How To Keep Your Pet Safe At Easter

 Chocolate can have fatal consequences for your pet

 Most pet owners are aware but it cannot be stressed enough that the chocolate us humans eat is highly toxic and often fatal for our pets if they eat it.
 Pet owners must ensure they keep all chocolate Easter eggs, cakes and treats well out of the way of their inquisitive cats and dogs who if given half a chance will find it and eat it.
-Educating children on this subject is extremely important so that we can avoid chocolate eggs being left out by accident and then eaten.
+Educating children on how to keep your pet safe at Easter is extremely important so that we can avoid chocolate eggs being left out by accident and then eaten.
 There are several reasons why chocolate is so dangerous for our pets and you can read all about that in one of our other blogs.

 If you suspect your pet has eaten some chocolate, call your vets immediately and take your pet in for emergency treatment right away.
 If you can, quickly grab the packet so the vet can establish what type of chocolate has been eaten and possibly how much has been ingested.
 Dark chocolate is more dangerous than milk and white but all chocolate can be extremely dangerous when eaten by pets.